Supporting Your Studies

 American Collegiate Program Requirements

-The American Collegiate is two to four semester program designed to prepare international undergraduate students for rigorous academic study and to transfer to a U.S. institution of higher education.
-American Collegiate students are required to complete the Program in consecutive semesters, including summer.
+American Collegiate is a two- to four-semester program designed to prepare international undergraduate students for rigorous academic study and to transfer to a US institution of higher education.
+American Collegiate students are required to complete the program in consecutive semesters, including summer.
 Students must comply with full-time enrollment requirements as defined through the International Student and Scholar Services.
 Course selection and load will be selected in consultation with advising.

 In order to successfully complete the program, you must: